 Advisors or advisees may request a change in assignment.
-Advisors or advisee should make his/her request in writing or through a scheduled meeting with the currently assigned advisor or advisee and should use the Graduate College Change of Advisor Form http://grad.mnsu.edu/forms/advisorChange.pdf.
-After the change of advisor request has been completed, the person who initiated the change will submit the form to the MSW Program Director who will make the necessary reassignment in conjunction with the advisor or advisee.
+Advisors or advisee should make his/her request in writing or through a scheduled meeting with the currently assigned advisor or advisee and should use the Graduate College Change of Advisor Form.
+After the change of advisor request has beencompleted, the person who initiated the change will submit the form to the MSW Program Director who will make the necessary reassignment in conjunction with the advisor or advisee.
 The purpose of this process is to promote and enhance professional social work practice behaviors and parallels professional behaviors delineated in the NASW Code of Ethics.